 Sift together the flour, baking powder and spices and fold into the mixture with the milk.
 Spoon the cake mixture into the prepared tin and level the surface.

 Bake for 1½-1¾ hrs until golden, firm to the touch and a skewer inserted into the cake comes out clean.
 Cool in the tin for 15 mins then turn out onto a wire rack and leave to cool completely.
+Finally, ice your Christmas cake with the apricot jam, white sugar paste and marzipan.

 Replace half the dried mixed fruit with finely chopped dried apricots and dates, if liked.